-It should be mention there is also a Community Spouse Resource Allowance (CSRA), which protects a certain amount of the couple’s resources for the community spouse.
+It should be mentioned that there is also a Community Spouse Resource Allowance (CSRA), which protects a certain amount of the couple’s resources for the community spouse.
 Only the MMMNA will be covered in this article, but one can learn more about the CSRA here.

-As of July 1, 2018, the MMMNA is $2,057.50 / month in 48 states and in the District of Columbia.
-Due to the higher cost of living, Hawaii has a MMMNA of $2,366.25 / month, and Alaska has a MMMNA of $2,572.50 / month.
-These figures, which change annually, are set by the federal government, and are based on the Federal Poverty Level.
-They will be increased again in July of 2019.
+As of July 1, 2021, the MMMNA is $2,177.50 / month in 48 states and in the District of Columbia.
+Some states round this figure to $2,178.00 / month.
+Due to the higher cost of living, Hawaii has a MMMNA of $2,505.00 / month, and Alaska has a MMMNA of $2,721.25 / month.
+These figures, which change annually in July, are set by the federal government, and are based on the Federal Poverty Level.

-If the non-applicant spouse’s income falls under the above minimum amount for one’s state, the applicant spouse can transfer their income to their spouse, bringing their income to the minimum level.
-For instance, a non-applicant spouse in Texas who has a monthly income of $1,600 is able to receive $457.50 / month from their applicant spouse, increasing their income to the MMMNA of $2,057.50 / month.
+If the non-applicant spouse’s income falls under the above minimum amount for one’s state, the applicant spouse can transfer his/her income to his/her spouse, bringing the non-applicant spouse’s income to the minimum level.
+For instance, a non-applicant spouse in Pennsylvania who has a monthly income of $1,600 is able to receive $577.50 / month from the applicant spouse, increasing his/her income to the MMMNA of $2,177.50 / month.

 Is it Possible to Transfer More Monthly Income?

-In simple terms, yes, it is possible for a Medicaid applicant spouse to transfer monthly income greater than the MMMNA to their non-applicant spouse.
-The federal government also sets a maximum community spouse income maintenance allowance, which as of June 2018, is $3,090 / month.
-This figure, unlike the minimum figure, changes in January of each year.
-It is calculated based on the SSI Federal Benefit Rate (FBR).
+In simple terms, yes, it is possible for a Medicaid applicant spouse to transfer monthly income greater than the MMMNA to his / her non-applicant spouse.
+As mentioned previously, the federal government also sets a maximum community spouse income maintenance allowance, which as of January 2021, is $3,259.50 / month.

 To receive income greater than the minimum needs allowance, the non-applicant’s “shelter” costs are taken into account.
 This includes expenses such as rent, mortgage, property taxes, homeowners insurance, and utilities.
-If their “shelter” costs are high relative to the MMMNA, the community spouse might be entitled to a higher level of income from their applicant spouse.
+If one’s “shelter” costs are high relative to the MMMNA, the community spouse might be entitled to a higher level of income from the applicant spouse.

 Monthly Housing Allowance

-The Community Spouse Monthly Housing Allowance, also referred to as a Shelter Allowance or Excess Shelter Allowance, includes expenses such as rent, mortgage, property taxes, and homeowners insurance.
-If the community spouse’s shelter costs are high relative to their state’s MMMNA, the community spouse might be entitled to a higher level of income from their applicant spouse.
+The Community Spouse Monthly Housing Allowance, also referred to as a Shelter Allowance or Excess Shelter Allowance, includes expenses such as rent, mortgage, property taxes, and homeowners’ insurance.
+Based on the community spouse’s shelter costs and the MMMNA in the state in which he/she resides, he/she might be entitled to a higher spousal allowance.

-As of July 1, 2018, the shelter allowance is $617.25 / month for 48 of the 50 states.
-In Alaska, the shelter allowance is set at $771.75 / month, and it is $709.88 / month in Hawaii.
+As of July 1, 2021, the shelter allowance is $653.25 / month for 48 of the 50 states, as well as the District of Columbia.
+Some states round this figure to $654 / month.
+In Alaska, the shelter allowance is set at $816.38 / month, and it is $751.50 / month in Hawaii.
 These figures are calculated each July and are based on a percentage of the minimum monthly maintenance needs allowance.
-Very generalized, it is assumed that a community spouse has sufficient funds in which to pay their shelter expenses if their income is equivalent to the MMMNA and their shelter costs do not exceed the monthly housing allowance.
+Very generalized, it is assumed that a community spouse has sufficient funds in which to pay his/her shelter expenses if his/her income is equivalent to the MMMNA and his/her shelter costs do not exceed the monthly housing allowance.
 If the shelter costs are greater than the set monthly housing allowance, the community spouse is entitled to a greater MMMNA.
 For instance, if one’s shelter costs are $150 / month over the shelter allowance, one’s MMMNA will be increased by $150 / month.
-However, the maximum monthly income in which a community spouse is entitled, regardless of shelter costs, is the maximum MMMNA of $3,090 / month.
+However, the maximum monthly income to which a community spouse is entitled, regardless of shelter costs, is the maximum monthly maintenance needs allowance of $3,259.50.

 Standard Utility Allowance